nnaumenko/metaf/docs/sphinx/api_reference.rst

 			:returns: Type of value reported in this group.

-		.. cpp:function:: Precipitation amount() const
+		.. cpp:function:: Precipitation total() const

-			:returns: Amount of precipitation of specified type.
+			:returns: Total amount of precipitation of specified type.
 May be a non-reported value.

-		.. cpp:function:: Precipitation tendency() const
+		.. cpp:function:: Precipitation recent() const

-			:returns: Increase of decrease of precipitation during recent period.
+			:returns: Amount or increase of precipitation during recent period.

 	**Validating**